-What are Skillshare Classes Like?
+What Are Skillshare Classes Like?

-While some Skillshare classes are better than others, the platform does offer a lot of value for its users.
+While some Skillshare classes are better than others, the online platform does offer a lot of value for its users.
 With the introduction of ‘Skillshare Original’ classes, the standard of teaching has improved.

 However, it must be said that Skillshare still relies heavily on user-generated content and many of the classes are taught by amateur hobbyists.
 As a user experience that does leave a lot to be desired.

 You can filter out the wannabes easily and you’ll still find interesting online classes.
 The membership gives you access to every course and the best teachers rise to the top.